 Ability to work independently and as a team member

 Blueprint design or production

 Excellent attendance record

 During Spring Break,instructors Troy Spear and Jeff Bee and , two seniors from CAD & Eng Tech Level II, Richie Morroco and AJ Tassone were the first educators, students and educational institution in the United States to get trained on a Mill Turn module for MasterCAM which is a new industrial duty software that the CAD & Engineering Technologies program is utilizing to integrate student designs with machines to bring designs to life.
 This module is specifically designed to be used with our new Turning Center.
 Both Richie and AJ benefitted from the instruction that they will be utilizing for their capstone projects that each is working on.
 AJ's capstone project is a 5" Bass fishing lure mold.
 He intends to make three different sizes 5", 4", 3" of the same design.
 Using Mastercam to input his Solidworks file he was able to create the tool paths for his mold very quickly.
 Tooling was supplied by Kyocera SGS Precision tools.
 Kevin Richardson of Fastech Inc., Mastercam reseller and trainer, was able to instruct Richie and AJ both in the techniques used in creating toolpaths from solid models.

 November 17, 2017

-Computer Aided Design & Engineering Technologies students toured Kennametal in Solon, Ohio.
+Computer Aided Design (CAD) & Engineering Technologies students toured Kennametal in Solon, Ohio.
 They were able to see and hear from Kennametal employees how the carbide insert tooling they create is used to make everything from jet engines to helicopter rotors.
 Kennametal offers internships and paid tuition for apprenticeships and other training as well.
 Computer Aided Design & Engineering Technologies students learn about and use carbide insert tooling in both manual and CNC machines.

 November 17, 2017